Uganda-lang/Ganda-TTS/Readme.md

 ### In Progress 🔄
 - [ ] Develop a Python package to act as an API for the models
-- [ ] Write a comprehensive white paper detailing the training process and methodology
 - [ ] Improve SNAC training for better non-English language support
 - [ ] Expand training datasets for enhanced speaker consistency